mintlu8/bevy_defer/README.md

 be sure to import this trait.

 You can add extension methods to these accessors via `Deref` if you own the underlying types.
-See the `extension` module for more detail.
+See the `access::deref` module for more detail.

 ## Signals